Baker Street Underground station, London (Baker Street North exit)

 Guided by Canal Guides

-And as long as we’re at it: here are our other Regent’s Canal & Inland Waterways Walks in late July and August (and a bonus, in italics, a couple of additional “reasons why”).
+And as long as we’re at it: here are our other Regent’s Canal & Inland Waterways Walks this autumn and winter (and a bonus, a couple of additional “reasons why”).

 “walking is man’s best medicine” Hippocrates